 Read our full iPhone 13 Pro Max review.

-You wouldn’t think that a Google phone would end up in a list of the best gaming phones, but Google delivered this year.
+You wouldn’t think that a Google phone would end up in a list of the best gaming phones, but Google delivered with the Pixel 6 Pro.
 Thanks to the excellent display and surprisingly good performance from the new Tensor chip, the Pixel 6 Pro is certainly a good choice for your next gaming phone.

 But that’s not all.
 Not only does the Pixel 6 Pro perform well in games and benchmarks, but it also excels at being a normal phone, too.
 It might lack some of the fancy features other gaming phones have, but it sports the best cameras you can get on an Android phone.
 After all, you probably want your phone to do other things well, too.